svlad-90/livelooping/md/input-controller/input-controller.md

 - [Select the active fx unit type](#changing-the-active-fx-unit), Choose **"Manipulator"** or **"Voodoo Finisher"**.
 For **"Custom"** this feature has no effect.
 - Jump between the presets and select one as a base-line for your sound idea
-- [Play around with the FX parameter values](#changing-fx-parameter-values) to fine tune the sound
+- [Play around with the FX parameter values](#changing-fx-parameter-values) to fine-tune the sound
 - [Save the preset](#saving-the-preset)

 ----

 ### Assigning MIDI mapping

-As mentioned [here](#custom-fx-unit), when user selects the "custom" fx unit type, he is capable of assigning individual MIDI mappings to the VST parameters.
+As mentioned [here](#custom-fx-unit), when the user selects the "custom" fx unit type, he is capable of assigning individual MIDI mappings to the VST parameters.
 This section describes such a procedure.

 **Note!** FYI.
 This paragraph is the advanced one.
 You will not need to modify any source code to proceed.
 But, as the possibilities of the DAW's view are limited, the part of the interaction within this scenario would be done in the "script output" console.

 Let's imagine, that I want to assign the Reverb's VST Wet level to the FX parameter **#2**.

-In order to achieve that, let's follow such a steps:
+In order to achieve that, let's follow such steps:

 - Open the "script output" console: